lesion/gancio/docs/index.md

 - **Focus on content** not on people: nowhere on gancio appears the identity of who published the event, not even under a nickname, not even to administrators (except in the db).
 This is not an ego-friendly platform.

 - **Visitors first**.
 We do not want logged user to get more features than random visitor.
-We do not want users to register, except to publish events and even in this case you can publish an anononymous event.
+We do not want users to register, except to publish events and even in this case you can publish an anonymous event.

-- **Anononymous events**: optionally a visitor can create events without being registered (an administrator has to confirm them)
+- **Anonymous events**: optionally a visitor can create events without being registered (an administrator has to confirm them)

 - **We are not interested in making hits** so we export events in many ways, via RSS feeds, via global or individual ics, incorporating lists of events or single event via iframe on other websites.